augustss/MicroHs/README.md

 To accomodate this each source file is preprocessed for the first two targets.
 When compiling with GHC and standard libraries the strings `--X` and `--W` are removed from the source file.
 When compiling with GHC and MicroHs libraries the strings `--Y` and `--W` are removed from the source file.
-This way anything special things needed with GHC is just treated as comments by mhs.
+This way anything special needed with GHC is just treated as comments by mhs.

 Compiling MicroHs is really best done using `make`, but there is also a `MicroHs.cabal` file for use with `cabal`.
 This only builds what corresponds to the first target.